 I’m not a huge fan of meringues, but I think they’re beautiful to look at.
 These French Meringue Kisses are particularly pretty.
 They kind of remind me of cotton candy – airy, sweet and not much else.
 But other love them and I love pleasing others with their favorite foods.

 Crack a couple of eggs and gently transfer the egg yolk of each between eggshell halves letting the gloppy whites fall into a bowl below.
+Save the yolks for another purpose – cream anglaise or a French custard base.
 Let them sit for 30 minutes to come to room temperature.

-Begin to beat.
-By hand with a whisk if you have stamina, a good arm and wrist action; or use a hand beater, a portable beater, or an electric mixer with a whisk attachment.
+Beat either by hand with a whisk if you have stamina, a good arm and wrist action; or use a hand beater, portable beater, or electric mixer with a whisk attachment.
 The translucent whites begin to foam.
 That’s good.
 They begin to rise, that’s good, too.
 Keep on beating – harder and faster – if you’re doing this by hand, wipe your brow and keep beating.

-Pipe or spoon onto a parchment-lined and bake at low-heat (200ºF) for one and one-half hours.
+Pipe or spoon onto the baking and bake at low-heat (200ºF) for one and one-half hours.
 The meringue sets during this time but needs extra hours in the oven with no heat to dry throughout.